Safe & Explainable Robotics: Verification, Safety Cases & Ethics Training Course

 By the end of this training, participants will be able to:

-- Implement AI applications in mechatronic engineering.
+- Implement AI solutions within mechatronic engineering contexts.

 Multimodal AI in Robotics

-- Implement multimodal sensing in robotic systems.
+- Implement multimodal sensing within robotic systems.

 - Develop AI algorithms for sensor fusion and decision-making.

-- Create robots that can perform complex tasks in dynamic environments.
+- Build robots capable of performing complex tasks in dynamic environments.

-- Address challenges in real-time data processing and actuation.
+- Address challenges associated with real-time data processing and actuation.

 Physical AI for Robotics and Automation